The Book of sbt (Draft)

 sbt runner

-An sbt build is executed using the sbt
+An sbt build is executed using sbt

 runner, also called "sbt-the-shell-script" to distinguish from other components.
 It's important to note is that sbt runner is designed to run any version of sbt.